LivePersonInc/developer-center/pages/documents/DeveloperTools/FaaS/overview.md

 ### Invocation

-Functions can be triggered in two ways:

-- Functions can be triggered by services that have integrations with the Functions platform.
+Functions are triggered by services that have integrations with the Functions platform.
 Depending on the type of function, different triggers will be used.
-These triggers can be an internal LivePerson event, for example, when a new conversation is started or a CSAT Post Survey is completed.

-- Functions can be triggered by bots (automations).
-Users who are tasked with creating bots in Conversation Builder can easily integrate function calls within their dialog flows.
-Adding this kind of [integration interaction](conversation-builder-conversation-builder-interactions.html#integrations) to a dialog in a bot works just like adding any other type of integration interaction.
-Before this though, a more technical user must first 1) [create and deploy the function](liveperson-functions-getting-started.html) in the LivePerson Functions UI, and then 2) [add a FaaS-type integration](conversation-builder-conversation-builder-integrations.html#add-a-faas-integration) to the bot.
-This makes the integration available for use in an interaction.

-  {: .important}
-  Be aware that Conversation Builder always invokes a function by its ID, which means that the use of events to invoke a function within a conversation flow isn't supported.

-As part of the invocation, the invoker can pass a payload into the function.
-This payload is specific to the triggered event or bot interaction.
-This means that, depending on the event or bot interaction, the function will have different data available as an input.
+These triggers can be an internal LivePerson event, for example when a new conversation is started or a CSAT Post Survey is completed.
+As part of the invocation, the integrated invokers can pass a payload into the function.
+This payload is specific to the triggered event.
+This means that depending on the event, the function will have different data available as an input.

 ### Response / Action